papersubUPK/StylometryPaper/README.md

-1. The Accounts.csv file represents the experimental file containing the mean and standard deviation features for Accounts Identification (Setup - 1).
-Mean and Standard Deviation values are calculated based on the tweets contained in the All_Tweets.csv file in this repository.
-Moreover, the ChatGPT Datasets.csv and Human Datasets.csv files  containing Tweets, with respective Tweets ID, Accounts ID, and Features Extracted.
+1. The Accounts.csv file represents the experimental file for Accounts Identification (Setup - 1).
+Mean and Standard Deviation values are calculated based on ChatGPT Datasets.csv and Human Datasets.csv files  containing Tweets, with respective Tweets ID, Accounts ID, and Features Extracted.
+Moreover, all the tweets are contained in one file i.e. All_Tweets.csv for experimentation.

 2. The SingleTweets.csv file represents the experimental file containing the features extracted for Tweets Identification  (Setup - 2).